stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ### Groups

-A single OBJ file can be comprised of multiple _objects_ which corresponds to a list of JOVE models.
+A single OBJ file can be comprised of multiple _objects_ which results in a list of JOVE models.

 The transient OBJ model maintains a list of builders for each object and initialises the first in the constructor: